GuidanceMantras/GuidanceMantras/README.md

 - Allow/Teach kids to think about their actions/thoughts everyday for one hour, which allows for reasoning, logical and critical thinking ability.
 - Kids should sleep enough for at-least 8-9 hours per day on weekdays, on weekends/holidays in the afternoon as well.
 - Teach kids not to follow any actors and actress, you have no benefits from them

+### School College And University
+- Send kids to good government schools if there are or Send kids to average schools.
+Not to high tech schools with high fees
+- Sending kids to government/average schools helps kids to develop gratitude and understand life from the very beginning
+- Same goes to College and University

 ## Financial management
 ### Finance 1